sallake/sallake.github.io/README.md

 _Hello_!
 My name is **Salma**.
-I am a university student oursuing a combined degree in Laws & Commerce ⚖️ !
+I am a university student pursuing a combined degree in Laws & Commerce ⚖️ !

 Welcome to my page!